MicrosoftDocs/appcenter-docs/docs/auth/getting-started.md

 ### Edit the Azure AD B2C tenant in Azure

-To edit the Azure AD B2C tenant in Azure, click the **Edit in Azure** button at the top right of the page.
+To edit the Azure AD B2C tenant in Azure, click the **Edit in Azure** button on the top right of the page.
 This will take you to the **Overview** page of the connected Azure AD B2C tenant.

 To view the connected Azure AD B2C tenant, you need to be either a **Global Administrator** or a **User Administrator** of the Azure AD B2C tenant.
 Learn more about Azure AD B2C [role definitions](https://docs.microsoft.com/azure/active-directory/users-groups-roles/directory-assign-admin-roles#available-roles).